 - Spitzer RL150 Lithium Powered Golf Trolley

-Back then, two-wheeled trolleys ruled the golf cart industry because of its stability and easy manoeuvrability.
+Back then, two-wheeled trolleys ruled the golf cart industry because of its stability and easy maneuverability.
 It is also a good choice if you don’t like a three-wheeled golf cart.
-Aside from its stability, two-wheeled golf carts usually have pure hard rubber tires, and will take up less battery consumption especially if you’re playing on a flat course.
+Aside from its stability, two-wheeled golf carts usually have pure hard rubber tires and will take up less battery consumption especially if you’re playing on a flat course.

 These days, three-wheeled golf carts are rampantly sold in the market.
 They are easy to use and more stable.
 More golfers prefer this type of golf cart because it gives them the convenience to be walking right next to it and moves really straight and upfront.
-Most models these days incorporate three-wheeled golf cart with air-filled tyres that works well on golf grounds.
+Most models these days incorporate three-wheeled golf cart with air-filled tires that work well on golf grounds.